 Edgar Heap of Birds and Eric-Paul Riege are likewise doing this balancing act, and we speak to each of them – and let them talk about the others work.
 See the videos posted on our channel, linked above.

 Talk about invasive species

-I am thinking of the whole casa, where there is no place to be shoved.
-Death?
-But it is not death because we’d have no power to lock the door.
-It is thinking outside the bodies of all in the house?
-Just looking at the American Indians artists who feel they must keep with their culture, speak the native language, and learn the same history of art that I’m entrained with, and speak English, too.
+I am thinking of the whole casa.
+I remove the metaphor of the house, and just think about the idea of being oppressed by powerful forces.
+I suppose we can always be shoved to death.
+Sure, before death, we need to think about our remaining power, a power perhaps to lock the door.
+I’m thinking about small gives and takes of power that surround us all the time, and we have to decide how to act.
+And am looking at people who feel obligated to their past.
+I’m thinking about the American Indians artists who feel they must keep with their culture and speak the native language, and also learn the same history of art that I’m entrained with, and speak English, too.
 Each one is being faithful to the folks who learned for them.
 Yet, speak with their own, somewhat dissenting, voice.
-Maybe what we see in these paintings, prints and sculpture are not so much dissent but as outside the casa — from the future where we could lock the door, save for later or watch it decay an die.
+Maybe what we see in these paintings, prints and sculpture are not so much dissent but thinking outside the casa.
+Art made from the future where we could give some thought to the decision to lock the door, save what’s inside for later or watch it decay and die.

 I don’t want to throw tomatoes at the residents until they lock me inside the house and throw away the key.
 Nor do I want to be part of a society that would fire its best writers and make them leave.
 And I don’t want to be the artist who walks out of the whole American life, locks the door and moves to France.
 But I’m considering it.